HTML Sitemap

 The Heavenly Stems are 10 yin-yang elemental signs used in Bazi to describe visible energy and Day Master qualities.

-The Earthly Branches are 12 seasonal containers used in Bazi for months, hours, zodiac animals, hidden stems, and branch relationships.
+Earthly Branches (地支, also known as Di Zhi or Kuar-di Zhi) are the 12 terrestrial branches used in Bazi for months, hours, zodiac animals, hidden stems, and branch relationships.
+Complete guide with meanings and interactions.

 - The Ten Gods (Shi Shen): Bazi Relationship Stars